na-na-hi/renget/archive/ChrPrompt.md

 >**Booker**: What?
 I... that... w-what?
 S-sorry, but that question... doesn’t make sense, does it?
 There’s not enough info to know the captain’s age, right?
 >**Sneasel**: Uh...
 36.
 >**Gus**: Old enough to know better.
+>**Nick**: Well, that depends.
+I'd think they would be pretty old, to not only own a ship, but also so much livestock.
+But then again, they could just be hired by the owner of the ship, or could be transporting the livestock for other people, or just have gotten suddenly wealthy somehow, which would all push them towards the younger ages.
+They could've also gotten to this point through nepotism...
+Hm.
+>**Amelia**: What's a sheep?
+>**Cyndaquil**: For a man to need that many animals to satisfy his urges, he must be at the peak of his sexual appetite.
+I'll go with 20.

 **Pair or More Questions**
 -